woxingxiao/BounceScrollView/README.md

 ```java
 mBounceScrollView.setBounceInterpolator(new YourCustomizedInterpolator());
 ```
-Thanks to the repo [EasingInterpolator](https://github.com/MasayukiSuda/EasingInterpolator), there are multiple choices to choose.
+Thanks to the repo [EasingInterpolator](https://github.com/MasayukiSuda/EasingInterpolator), there are multiple choices to make.
 ***
 Most of the resources in the sample come from [gameofthrones.com](http://www.gameofthrones.com).
-Everybody likes GoT, right? :wink:

 ## License
 ```